 Grades and Honors

 Students must verify that certificate requirements have been fulfilled prior to graduation.
-Student must fill out the Advocacy Certificate Program Verification Form.
+Students must fill out the Advocacy Certificate Program Verification Form.
 The Verification Form must be approved by the Director of Advocacy and submitted to the COL Registrar no later than the drop/add date of the last semester before graduation.

 We're committed to helping you succeed to Georgia State College of Law.
 Explore all the resources available here to learn more about us.